CatherineTrevor/gothenburg-netball/README.md

 The principle colours selected are variants of blue and yellow, the reason being two-fold: they are the colours of the Swedish flag, and other netball clubs in Sweden have red and green as their team colours, so we needed something different.
 All colour variants have been selected using
-[Coolors](https://coolors.co/) to compliment each other and provide a feeling of safety and calm, as required in the strategy.
+<a href="https://coolors.co/" target="_blank">Coolors</a> to compliment each other and provide a feeling of safety and calm, as required in the strategy.

 ![Color choices](supporting-docs/color-codes.jpg)

 ### Favicon

-I used the [basketball ball image from Font Awesome](https://fontawesome.com/icons/basketball-ball?style=solid) and used css styling to match the colours of the website as the favicon.
+I used the <a href="https://fontawesome.com/icons/basketball-ball?style=solid" target="_blank">basketball ball image from Font Awesome</a> and used css styling to match the colours of the website as the favicon.

 # Technologies used